 To learn about how we can help you, please check out our services and the rest of the site.

-- With a blazing 10-gigabit-per-second connection speed, our campus network, MITnet, is one of the largest and fastest of its kind in the world.
+- Our campus network, MITnet, is one of the largest and fastest of its kind in the world

 - 40,000 devices access MITnet regularly

 - There are 4,000 wireless access points across campus

 - The Stellar course management system currently houses more than 930 sites containing course materials, assignments, and other class activities

 - Around 90 percent of MIT students arrive on campus with a laptop or mobile device

 - Of the 1.6 million emails MIT students, faculty and staff collectively receive each day, 1.1 million are spam

 - MIT students, faculty, and staff send out about 240,000 emails each day